team113sanger/sparki-nf/README.md

 # :sparkles: *sparki-nf*: an end-to-end pathogen identification pipeline :sparkles:

-## Introduction

-*sparki-nf* is an end-to-end pathogen identification pipeline written in NextFlow that can be used to analyse data from any projects, such as DERMATLAS and FUR.
-The pipeline leverages the Kraken2 software, whose methodology is briefly described below.
+*sparki-nf* is an end-to-end pathogen identification pipeline written in NextFlow.

 ## Before you get started